-Criminal Defense Law Firm Serving Massachusetts with Lawyers for Driver’s License Suspension
+Criminal Defense Law Firm Serving Middlesex and Hampden Counties with Lawyers for Driver’s License Suspension

 Your driver’s license can be suspended or revoked for criminal and civil reasons that may not be related to driving offenses.
 Murphy & Rudolf, LLP has lawyers for driver’s license suspension problems who can provide criminal defense services to clients in the state of Massachusetts.
 Call our Worcester criminal defense lawyers today at 508-570-3037 to learn how we can help.

 Common violations that may result in a suspended license include:

 - Too many criminal traffic violations, such as OUI (DUI in other states)

 - Improperly operating a vehicle

 Also, if the court considers you a threat, it may suspend your license for a certain period of time.
 Regardless of the reason you lost your license, our Worcester criminal defense attorneys can represent you at Registry of Motor Vehicles (RMV) hearings.
 We can appeal the charges to seek a hardship license that allows you to drive during certain hours to get to work, school, or medical appointments.